titan-data/.github/CONTRIBUTING.md

 "undo this thing that didn't work") being part of the history.
 Anyone can reference the pull request to see the more detailed discussion and history of the change.
-The downside is that if you are addressing multiple issues in one pull request, it is difficult to known which changes correspond to which issue.
+The downside is that if you are addressing multiple issues in one pull request, it is difficult to know which changes correspond to which issue.
 For this reason, it is recommended that each pull request address only a single issue.